ma-jetteleger/Toggle/Process/Journal.md

 	- Moving other squares (swap position with the clicked square)
 - Other mechanisms
 	- Squares clicked more than once in solution (all squares? with a special indicator?)
-		- This involves implementing the alternative: make clicked squares uninteractable for the rest of an attempt for a level
+		- This involves implementing the opposite: make clicked squares uninteractable for the rest of an attempt for a level
 	- Movable squares (drag and drop)
 	- Non-interactable squares (permanent? toggled off = uninteractable?)
 	- 2D arrays (multiple parallel arrays? grids?)